abressam/antlr-RA1/README.md

 [Portuguese version here](README_pt.md)

-<br> The following work was carried out by the students Aline Belomo de Mattos and Amanda Bressam Martins
+<br> The following work was carried out by the students Aline Belomo de Mattos and Amanda Bressam Martins.

 ## Introduction